-James is aged 76, and has been diagnosed with dementia.
+James is aged 76 and has been diagnosed with dementia.

 Sam and James discussed what James wanted to say at his ward round, and Sam wrote everything down.
 James was able to use what Sam wrote to tell his care team what he wanted.
-Initially his care team were concerned that James was making a decision due to his dementia - Sam helped James communicate that this was not the case.
-James was discharged to a respite care home, to give him time decide if he would like to live independently in sheltered housing or extra-care housing.
+Initially, his care team were concerned that James was making a decision due to his dementia - Sam helped James communicate that this was not the case.
+James was discharged to a respite care home, to give him time to decide if he would like to live independently in sheltered housing or extra-care housing.

 Sam also spoke to James about planning for his future, including options around Power of Attorney should James be unable to make decisions for himself - about finances or his health and welfare - in the future.
-James also felt that having 4 calls a day from care workers was too much, so Sam helped him negotiate this down to 3 calls per day.
+James also felt that having four calls a day from care workers was too much, so Sam helped him negotiate this down to three calls per day.
 As a result of the advocacy support from Sam, James is now living happily in sheltered accommodation, is no longer worried about his money and feels more in control of his life.